What is Kumiko Zaiku|Delicate woodworking techniques steeped in Japanese tradition

 Kinoshita has inherited traditional kumiko techniques while incorporating an innovative approach to meet modern needs.
 Notably, he worked on the interior decoration of JR Kyushu's "Nanatsuboshi in Kyushu" cruise train.
 This was a major turning point for the company.

-Kinoshita Mokugei is pursuing new possibilities for Kumiko, not only for traditional uses such as Ranma and Shoin Shoji, but also for modern interior accessories and lampshades.
+At Kinoshita Mokugei, we do not only use traditional applications such as ranma and shoin shoji,We are pursuing new possibilities for Kumiko, such as modern interior accessories and lampshades.We have also formed a group of craftsmen called "Team OKAWA" to work on various projects.
 He has also formed a group of craftsmen called "Team OKAWA" to work on various projects.
-Mr. Kinoshita is committed to the inheritance and development of the Kumiko culture based on his creed, "As a craftsman, I realize what the customer wants and offer something more than that.
+Mr. Kinoshita is committed to the inheritance and development of the Kumiko culture based on his creed, "As a craftsman, I will realize what the customer wants and provide something more than that.

 Official HP】 【Official HPKinoshita Mokugei (kinoshitamokugei.com)